 How often do you start a check-in or appraisal conversation with something along the lines of ‘How are things going?’ or ‘How are you?’
 The challenge I’d like to set you is to delve a bit deeper, and pay close attention to the unspoken messages as much as the words you hear.
 Ask about the project that someone’s working on and how things are progressing then ask about how they’re coping with the pressure that progress (or lack of it) might be creating.
 Ask about their development and ask about their work/life balance.
 Create a conversation that addresses the whole person in front of you – the one that also exists outside of work.
 This is especially important following the rise of remote and hybrid working.

-How to effectively support mental health in the workplace
+What can organisations do to supporting mental health in the workplace?

 What if someone opens up and tells you that they’re struggling?
 It’s really important that you carry on the conversation and ask how you can support them.
 Often the person best placed to know what they need is the person themselves and the solution is not necessarily time off.
 Everyone is different and there is no one approach that is correct.
 Encourage people to seek help via their GP or your EAP (Employee Assistance Programme) if you have one.
 Offer ongoing support and continued conversation.
 Keep having those ‘how was your weekend/did you see the football?’ conversations because they lay some of the groundwork for you to be able to go deeper when you need to.
 Sometimes when times are tough, work is the place that helps keep things ‘normal’ for people.